zongyf02/mlax/README.md

 is easy and intuitive with [mlax].

 [mlax] also offers strong dtype guarantees.
-Unless explicitly overriden, [mlax] functions perform internal operations in the same type as its inputs, and ouputs the same type as well.
-This makes mixed-precision training explicit and allows for custom mixed-precision behavior.
+Unless explicitly overriden, [mlax] functions takes in inputs of the same dtype, perform all internal operations in the that dtype, and ouputs the same type.
+This means no surprises during mixed-precision training.

 ## Sharp bits<a id="sharp-bits"></a>
 [mlax] is an actively developed research project.
 Expect some sharp bits!